sogaiu/review-janet/README.md

 * Checks whether parameter names are built-in names.
 * Checks whether definition names are built-in names.
 * Checks whether definition names contain non-ASCII.
+* Check for presence of Unicode bidirectional formatting characters.

 There's not much yet, but it can be used via a couple of editors or via direct invocation.